philpearl/tt_goji_oauth/README.md

   - get / create user info
   - update session to include user info / logged in status

-  - move session out into middleware.
+  x move session out into middleware.
 Session needs to exist outside of the oauth code
   - flesh out DB thingy

 /login - plain page for logging in.